OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/index.md

 ![CDSS Website](images/CDSS-website.png)

 One component of CDSS is the StateCU consumptive use model, which estimates irrigation water requirements and other demands.
+>_[JHB] ...using one of multiple available standard engineering methods.
+It was originally (1980's) coded in FORTRAN, and later a Windows PC GUI was added using VB6._

-StateCU results are used as input to the StateMod water allocation model.
+StateCU results are usfd as input to the StateMod water allocation model.

+>_[JHB] ...are frequently used as part of a water resources or water rights analysis, and can also be used as an input to other engineering models, such as the CDSS StateMod..._

 In late 2016, the Open Water Foundation began the effort to move StateCU and other CDSS software to open source licensing and establish open source software projects, referred to as "OpenCDSS", and this documentation is one project outcome.